Erste warns of 2011 loss, to skip dividend

-VIENNA Erste Group Bank AG, emerging Europe's second-biggest lender, said it would lose up to 800 million euros (£697.6 million) this year and not pay a dividend after taking hits on foreign-currency loans in Hungary and euro zone sovereign debt.
+VIENNA Erste Group Bank AG (ERST.VI), emerging Europe's second-biggest lender, said it would lose up to 800 million euros ($1 billion) this year and not pay a dividend after taking hits on foreign-currency loans in Hungary and euro zone sovereign debt.

 It unveiled big goodwill writedowns in key markets Hungary and Romania and took another blow from changing the way it values off-balance-sheet credit default swaps.

-The Austrian bank's shares, which had slumped last month to a 2-1/2 year low of 15.52 euros, were down 12 percent to 18.21 euros by 1455 GMT Monday, off a low of 17 euros but badly lagging a 1.9 percent higher European banking sector.
+The Austrian bank's shares, which had slumped last month to a 2-1/2 year low of 15.52 euros, were down 12 percent to 18.21 euros by 1455 GMT on Monday, off a low of 17 euros but badly lagging a 1.9 percent higher European banking sector .SX7P.

 "This is clearly disappointing news.
 In our view, today's announcement is likely to trigger a cycle of ratings downgrades and to renew concerns over capital in the light of a worsening operating environment in eastern Europe," brokerage GFI Research said in a research note.